-This Integrated Annual Report provides a clear and concise picture of the Bank’s performance, operations, and strategy (as far as it is prudent to disclose such information) as it creates value over time against trends shaping its operating environment.
-The comprehensive integrated annual report in online HTML format is complemented by the concise integrated annual report in print and PDF.
+This Integrated Annual Report provides a clear and concise picture of Al Rajhi Bank’s performance, operations and strategy (as far as it is prudent to disclose such information) as it creates value over time against trends shaping its operating environment.
+The comprehensive integrated annual report available online in HTML format is complemented by the concise integrated annual report in print and PDF.

-This Report complies with all applicable laws, regulations and standards, and guidelines for voluntary disclosures.
-Additional details can be found in the chapter on Governance (pages 112 to 134), and in the Financial Statements and the Notes thereon (pages 139 to 222).
+This Report complies with all applicable laws, regulations, standards and guidelines for voluntary disclosures.
+Additional details can be found in the chapter on Governance (pages 142 to 171), the Financial Statements and the Notes thereon (pages 177 to 298).

 The consolidated environmental, social and governance (ESG) data has been prepared in accordance with the following standards, principles, concepts and guidelines: